 - Anti-Love Song

-- Echoing Acoustics - In The Nineties Jason loved drowning lots of things in reverb, especially vocals, synths and guitars.
+- Echoing Acoustics: In The '90s Jason loved drowning lots of things in reverb, especially vocals, synths and guitars.
 Special notice going to "100 Bars (Accapella)" from Complete Works, which is just Kate counting to 100 (from "200 Bars") with increasing echo and feedback.
 This has diminished as Jason moved away from the spaceyness.

 - Epic Rocking